red-panda-industries/challenge-bot/INSTALL.md

 </figure>

-**Note: Never publish your unencrypted `config.json` file or any secrets anywhere public.**
+**Note: Never publish your `config.json` file (unencrypted), or generally any secrets.**

 To get your `application_id` and `token`, you must create an **application** and a corresponding **bot** on the **[Discord Developer Portal](https://discord.com/developers/applications)**.

-To get your user ID, for `owners`, see &ldquo;[How to find your unique Discord ID](http://web.archive.org/web/20230313045358/https://www.businessinsider.com/guides/tech/discord-id).&rdquo;
+To get your user ID, for the `owners` parameter, see &ldquo;[How to find your unique Discord ID](http://web.archive.org/web/20230313045358/https://www.businessinsider.com/guides/tech/discord-id).&rdquo;

 <figure>
 <figcaption>